Yves Tanguy

 ca. 1938

 Yves Tanguy gave these earrings, his smallest paintings, to Peggy Guggenheim in 1938 at the time of his exhibition at her London gallery, Guggenheim Jeune.
-She was later to wear one of these, together with an earring by Alexander Calder, on the night of the opening of her New York museum-gallery Art of This Century, October 20, 1942, to signal her impartiality between abstraction and Surrealism.
+She was later to wear one of these, together with an earring by Alexander Calder, on the opening night of her New York museum-gallery, Art of This Century, on October 20, 1942, to signal her impartiality towards abstraction and Surrealism.

 On view